 Introduction -contractor close down limited company

-If you may return to contracting soon, you could alternatively consider making your company dormant.
-Your company will have minimal activity when you do this, and your accountant will usually charge you less for their services.
+If you may return to contracting soon, instead of taking a look at how to close my limited company, you could alternatively consider making your company dormant.
+Your company will have minimal activity when you do this.
+As a result, your accountant will usually charge you less for their services.

-If you decide to close your company for good, you will need to consider the process for closing a limited company.
-As part of this, there are specific processes to follow as a director and shareholder.
-If you and your partner were the company officials it will be the case that you need to follow these processes as directors and shareholders.
-We will cover in more detail the processes and what you need to do later in this article.
+If you decide that company closure is the best option, you should consider the process for closing a limited company (UK).
+As part of closing a company, there are specific processes to follow as a director and shareholder.
+If you and your partner were the company officials it will be the case that you should follow the necessary close company procedure as directors and shareholders.
+We will cover in more detail the contractor closing limited company processes and what you should do later in this article.

-Important to note that when you close your company, any final funds that remain in the company are payable to the business shareholders.
-The final pay-outs can be as dividends and/or as Capital Distributions.
-The distributions are payable when your company closes under a formal or informal liquidation (solvent liquidation).
+When we look at how to liquidate a limited company it is key to consider what funds are left in the company.
+Basically, when you are liquidating a limited company (this is also known as winding up a limited company), any final funds that remain in the company are payable to the business shareholders.
+Therefore, as part of dissolving a company (UK), the final pay-outs of the remaining company funds can be as dividends and/or as Capital Distributions.
+To sum up, the distributions are payable when you cease trading a limited company under a formal or informal liquidation.

-There is a tax-efficient way to extract the final funds from your business as a limited company contractor.
-This comes by way of Capital Distributions.
-The business can make any final dividend or Capital Distribution payments in line with the shareholding ratio.
+There is a tax-efficient way when closing a company, to extract the final funds from your business as a UK company contractor.
+Notably, when closing down a company, this comes by way of Capital Distributions.
+The business can make any final dividend or Capital Distribution payments in line with the shareholding ratio before ending a company.

 When an individual receives Capital Distributions from the closure of a company, these fall under the Capital Gains Tax rules.
-The individual will qualify for Entrepreneur’s Relief (ER) if certain conditions are met.
+As part of company closure, the individual will qualify for Entrepreneur’s Relief (ER) if certain conditions are met.

-The tax payable personally under Entrepreneur’s Relief is 10%.
+When you undergo a contractor limited company liquidation, the tax is payable personally under Entrepreneur’s Relief at a rate of 10%.
 However, the director will only qualify for this if these two conditions are met:

-- The director or officeholder has been a shareholder for two years before the company began closing down.
+- The director or officeholder has been a shareholder for two years before he/she begins the company closure process.
 Previously, the rule for this was one year.

 - The company’s main activity during those two years has been trading (as opposed to investing).

-It may be that your company ceases trading, and you find yourself in a position where your company cannot pay its taxes.
-In this scenario, there are different options to consider.
-Therefore, in this case, when we look at how to close a limited company, please look at the guidance below on an insolvent liquidation.
+It may be that your company is no longer UK contracting or trading, and you find yourself in a position where your company cannot pay its taxes.
+In this scenario, there are different options to think about before you can consider shutting down a limited company.
+Therefore, in this case, when we look at the process of company closure, please look at the guidance below on an insolvent liquidation.

-Dependent on how much funds remain (in a solvent company situation) when you close a limited company, there are two orderly ways to close this down.
+Dependent on how much funds remain [in the case of winding up a solvent company (UK)], when you choose to go ahead with winding down a company, there are two orderly ways to close this down.

 When you decide to stop contracting or trading and look to close your business, how long does it take to close a limited company?